-This OSU Account & Technologies guide is for new OSU students who need to get connected to OSU systems such as email and Blackboard.
+This OSU Account & Technologies guide is for new OSU students who need to get connected to OSU systems such as email and Canvas.
 Even if you are already connected to one or more OSU systems, we recommend you go through this guide, anyway, just to be sure you've covered the bases and know where to get computing help.

 Never give anyone your passwords, whether via email, phone, or in person.
 Even OSU support staff will not ask you for your password.
 Each year, roughly 40 OSU user accounts are hacked because a person gave someone else their password.

 Never show login information to anyone and keep any passwords you write down in a safe place.
 Do not slap a sticky note onto your computer monitor with your password, as that is manifestly unsafe.

 Use a secure wireless connection, even if you're just connecting to Facebook.
 Later in this guide, we'll show you how to connect to OSU_Secure when on campus.

 It is your responsibility to read and understand OSU IT policies, including those related to security and the acceptable use of the university's computing resources.

 Information Services' helpdesks support you and your computer, your mobile device, and many of the software applications you need for your classes — and their services are provided at no cost!
 (A student fee that's part of your tuition helps cover these services, but at no point will we charge you out-of-pocket.)

 The student consultants at the OSU Computer Helpdesk provide "quick help" computer support to OSU employees and students at no charge.
 They are a good first point of contact for account or technology problems and questions.
 Visit them at oregonstate.edu/client-services/och or call them at 541-737-3474.